Deep energy retrofit: UK

+The UK retrofitting sector faces several barriers:

+High initial investment, particularly for deep retrofits.

+Complexity of retrofitting older and heritage properties common in the UK.

+Limited consumer awareness and understanding of retrofit benefits.

+Shortage of skilled professionals, especially women, highlighting the importance of initiatives like Her Retrofit Space in addressing this gap.

+Fragmented funding mechanisms and inconsistent policy support.

+The UK's success in scaling retrofits will depend on addressing these challenges while fostering collaboration between government, industry, and advocacy.
+This will ensure a just transition to net-zero that includes diverse voices and expertise.

 Notable case studies

 The Empire State Building

-The Empire State Building is undergoing a deep energy retrofit process that is projected to be completed in 2013.
-Upon completion, the project team, consisting of representatives from Johnson Controls, Rocky Mountain Institute, Clinton Climate Initiative, Jones Lang LaSalle, and NYSERDA will have achieved an annual energy use reduction of 38% and $4.4 million.
+The Empire State Building has undergone a deep energy retrofit process that was completed in 2013.
+The project team, consisting of representatives from Johnson Controls, Rocky Mountain Institute, Clinton Climate Initiative, and Jones Lang LaSalle will have achieved an annual energy use reduction of 38% and $4.4 million.
+For example, the 6,500 windows were remanufactured onsite into superwindows which block heat but pass light.
+Air conditioning operating costs on hot days were reduced and this saved $17 million of the project's capital cost immediately, partly funding other retrofitting.
+Receiving a gold Leadership in Energy and Environmental Design (LEED) rating in September 2011, the Empire State Building is the tallest LEED certified building in the United States.

-A notable achievement of the project is that instead of replacing the chillers as originally planned, the design team were able to first reduce the building's required cooling capacity by 1600 tons, allowing for a chiller retrofit instead of replacement which would have been $17.3 million more in capital costs.

-The Indianapolis City-County Building
+Indianapolis City-County Building

-The City-County Building recently underwent a deep energy retrofit process that is projected to be completed in September 2011.
-Upon completion, the project team, consisting of representatives from the Indianapolis Marion County Building Authority, Indianapolis Office of Sustainability, Rocky Mountain Institute, and Performance Services will have achieved an annual energy reduction of 46% and $750,000 annual energy savings.
+The Indianapolis City-County Building underwent a deep energy retrofit process in 2011, which has achieved an annual energy reduction of 46% and $750,000 annual energy saving.

+Upon completion, the project team, consisting of representatives from the Indianapolis-Marion County Building Authority, Indianapolis Office of Sustainability, Rocky Mountain Institute, and Performance Services will have achieved an annual energy reduction of 46% and $750,000 annual energy savings.

 Market sizing

 United States

-A business case study by The Rockfeller Foundation sizes the potential of retrofitting market in the USA.
-Retrofitting offers a burgeoning business market for entrepreneurs, engineers, investors in the USA.
-It offers a $279 billion investment opportunity.
+A business case study by The Rockefeller Foundation sizes the potential of the retrofitting market in the USA.
+It projects a $279 billion investment opportunity.
 The residential sector, followed by commercial and institutional sectors, offers the largest business impact.
 Scaling up retrofitting efforts can create 3.3 billion direct and indirect cumulative job years in the United States.